utiasSTARS/GraphIK/README.md

 # graphIK
-A library for solving inverse kinematics with graphical models and distance geometry.
+A library for solving inverse kinematics by modelling robots as geometric graphs and using ideas from distance geometry.

 <img src="https://raw.githubusercontent.com/utiasSTARS/GraphIK/main/assets/graph_ik_logo.png" width="250px"/>